ibm-cloud-docs/appid/user-admin.md

-## Deleting a profile
+## Deleting a profile with the UI
-{: #profile-delete}

-To completely delete a profile and remove someone as a user of your application, you must be an administrator.

-### With the GUI
 {: #profile-delete-gui}
+{: ui}

+As an administrator, you can remove someone as a user of your application by deleting their profile.

 1. Navigate to the **User Profiles > Profiles** tab of your {{site.data.keyword.appid_short_notm}} instance.